Azure/enterprise-azure-policy-as-code/Docs/policy-assignments-csv-parameters.md

 ### From a list of Policy Sets

-[Generating documentation for one or more Policy Sets](operational-scripts-documenting-policy.md#policy-set-documentation), then modify the effect and parameter columns for each type of environment types you will use.
+[Generating documentation for one or more Policy Sets](operational-scripts-documenting-policy.md#policy-set-documentation), then modify the effect and parameter columns for each environment type you will use.

 ### From a list of deployed Policy Assignments